Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • Infertility

-• Lip color change
+• Changing lip color

 • Restlessness or tightness in the chest

-Your heart is responsible for pumping blood throughout your body, and it needs to function properly, so the heart also needs adequate blood flow.
+Your heart is responsible for pumping blood throughout your body and it needs to function properly, so the heart also needs adequate blood flow.
 Low blood circulation in the arteries of the heart causes chest tightness and discomfort.

 Chest pain can also be a symptom of atherosclerosis in the arteries.